 Shawnigan's campus is spread across more than 300 acres nestled just to the north of the lake that shares the School's name.
 As visitors pass through a set of gates that remain open year-round in a symbolic gesture of welcome, the campus literally unfolds before their eyes.
 On the right, the Headmaster’s Residence gives way to Groves' and Copeman's Houses and the Alumni Garden; to the left, a cluster of trees offers shade to Lake's and Ripley's.
 Just beyond the serenity of the Kaye Gardens lies the iconic Main Building – the heartbeat of the Shawnigan community that occupies the same place it has since being rebuilt in 1927.

-Surrounding the Main Building are the Hugh Wilkinson Studio Theatre, the home of Shawnigan’s performing arts program; Marion Hall, the School’s soaring dining cathedral; the Shawnigan Chapel, the spiritual centre of campus; and the Hobbies Building.
-Students attend classes in one of three academic buildings - the Olsen Building (Languages), the Craig Block (Mathematics) and the Shaw Centre for Sciences.
-In addition to our nine boarding houses, the School also boasts a fully equipped Music Building and athletics facilities including nine full-sized playing fields and a state-of-the-art Sportsplex with two gyms, six tennis courts, four squash courts, a weight room, a cardio room and a golf simulator.
+Surrounding the Main Building are the Hugh Wilkinson Studio Theatre, Marion Hall (the School's dining facility), the Shawnigan Chapel and the Hobbies Building.
+Students attend classes in three academic buildings, the Olsen Building (Languages), the Craig Block (Mathematics) and the Shaw Centre for Sciences.
+In addition to our nine boarding houses, the School also boasts a fully equipped Music Building and athletics facilities including nine full-sized playing fields and a Sportsplex with two gyms, six tennis courts, four squash courts, a weight room, a cardio room and a golf simulator.